RBigData/mpi_balance/README.md

 Modify the `-A`, `-q`, and `-W` parameter values and possibly the `module`s that are loaded in the `hello_balance.pbs` script to match your local requirements.
+We would love to hear from you if you get this example to run with a different job scheduler.

 The script expects both files to be in a directory named `~/mpi_balance`.
 Typically, this is submitted at the shell prompt on a cluster login node by